Lynbrook station

-Lynbrook is a Long Island Rail Road commuter train station in Lynbrook, New York.
-The station is located at the intersection of Sunrise Highway and Peninsula Boulevard and is located on the railroad's Montauk Branch and Long Beach Branch lines and is served by Long Beach Branch trains and select weekday Babylon Branch trains.
+Lynbrook is a commuter train station on the Montauk Branch and Long Beach Branch of the Long Island Rail Road, located at the intersection of Sunrise Highway (NY 27) and Peninsula Boulevard (CR 2) in Lynbrook, Nassau County, New York.
+It is served by Long Beach Branch trains and select weekday Babylon Branch trains.

 The station is elevated and is wheelchair accessible through elevator access.